RommelTJ/sql_and_postgresql_notes/Section3/Section3.md

 A student has many classes.
 Classes have many students. ("has many" / "have many")

 ## Primary Key
-Uniquely identifies this record in this table.
+* Uniquely identifies this record in this table.
+* No other row in the same table has the same value.
+* 99% of time its called 'id'.
+* Either an integer or a UUID.
+* Will never change.

 ## Foreign Key
-Identifies a record (usually in another table) that this row is associate with.
+* Identifies a record (usually in another table) that this row is associate with.
+* Rows only have this if they belong to another record.
+* Many rows in the same table can have the same foreign key.
+* Name varies, usually called like 'xyz_id'.
+* Exactly equal to the primary key of the referenced row.
+* Will change if the relationship changes.

 Example:
 A Photo has many comments, so the comments get a foreign key column pointing at a photo.